Walmart: Sexual orientation and gender identity

 In the Human Rights Campaign's (HRC) 2002 Corporate Equality Index, a measure of how companies treat LGBT employees and customers, gave Wal-Mart Stores Inc. a score of 14%.
 By 2017, however, HRC's 2017 Corporate Equality Index gave Wal-Mart Stores Inc. a score of a 100%.
 In 2003, Walmart added sexual orientation to their anti-discrimination policy.
 In 2005, Walmart's definition of family began including same-sex partners.
 In 2006, Walmart announced that "diversity efforts include new groups of minority, female and gay employees that meet at Walmart headquarters in Bentonville to advise the company on marketing and internal promotion.
 There are seven business resource groups: women, African Americans, Hispanics, Asians, Native Americans, gays and lesbians, and a disabled group."
 From 2006 to 2008, Walmart was a member of the National Gay & Lesbian Chamber of Commerce.
 In 2011, Walmart added gender identity to their anti-discrimination policy.
 Walmart's anti-discrimination policies allow associates to use restroom facilities that corresponds with their gender identity and gender expression.
 In 2013, Walmart began offering health insurance benefits to domestic partners.
 In 2015, Doug McMillon, CEO of Walmart, issued a statement opposing House Bill 1228 and asked Governor Asa Hutchinson to veto the bill.
-In 2016, Walmart added full healthcare benefits to its transgender employees.
+In 2016, Walmart began offering full healthcare benefits to its transgender employees.

 Criticism and controversies

 Walmart has been subject to criticism from various groups and individuals, including labor unions, community groups, grassroots organizations, religious organizations, environmental groups, firearm groups, and the company's own customers and employees.
 They have protested against the company's policies and business practices, including charges of racial and gender discrimination.
 Other areas of criticism include the company's foreign product sourcing, treatment of suppliers, employee compensation and working conditions, environmental practices, the use of public subsidies, the company's security policies, and slavery.
-Walmart denies doing anything wrong and maintains that low prices are the result of efficiency.
+Walmart denies wrongdoing and maintains that low prices are the result of efficiency.